microsoft/language-server-protocol/README.md

 ### Content Part

 Contains the actual content of the message.
 The content part of a message uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notifications.
 The content part is encoded using the charset provided in the Content-Type field.
-It defaults to 'utf8'.
-Due to the limitation of Node.js only the following encodings are supported right now: 'ascii', 'base64', 'binary', 'hex', 'utf8', 'utf16le'.
+It defaults to 'utf8' which is the only encoding supported right now.

 ### Example: